Background to the project

 That consultation and site investigations (including assessment of underground services) indicated the toilet locations previously proposed were no longer feasible due to clashes with underground services.

-Community feedback will be considered alongside other site-specific factors and operational requirements to inform the selection of the final toilet location.
-You can provide feedback by:
+Community feedback was considered alongside other site-specific factors and operational requirements to inform the selection of the final toilet location.
+Based on the community feedback, constructability, and ability to integrate the building into the landscape, Option 3 will be progressed to the next stage of design development and then construction.

 Map of three proposed toilet locations at Etzel St